ishan-marikar/infinite-fun-space/irssi.markdown

 `/server list`  List all servers the irssi knows about, connected or not.

-`/connect freenode` Also connects to freenode without disconnecting from current servers.
+`/connect freenode` Connect to freenode without disconnecting from current servers.

 `/disconnect`   Disconnect from the current server.

-`/disconnect freenode [message]`    Disconnect from freenode with an optional bye message/
+`/disconnect freenode [message]`    Disconnect from freenode with an optional bye message.

 `/discconect * [message]`   Disconnect from all servers.